 Boning deer meat is about to be a whole lot of fun with the Wüsthof CLASSIC Curved Boning Knife.
 This kitchen utensil features a 6-inch long blade that slices and penetrates through a large chunk of meat easily.

 The curved shape of its blade gives it a more precise cut, separating joint bone sockets like never before.
-The high-carbon steel blades are also one of our favorite features of this knife, which makes the blade resistant to corrosion and stains.
+The high-carbon steel blades are also one of my favorite features of this knife, which makes the blade resistant to corrosion and stains.

 You can wash off blood stains without wearing yourself out after every boning process.
 It can also be sharpened at a 20-degree angle with sharpening stones to improve its performance.